Join Lucy, Benjamin, and Bear on math adventures!

 The Research Behind the Little Elephants' series

-The Little Elephants series was the brain child of the Purdue Early Childhood Math Project.
+The Little Elephants series was the brain child of the Purdue Early Achievement Research Labs.
 Their research found that preschool children learned a significant amount of math when it was part of a story.

 “We found that when children were read stories with age-appropriate mathematical language and pictures, and then discussed these specific concepts in small groups, they scored higher on math tests for not just these specific words, but also math skills that were not covered in the books.” – Dr. David Purpura, Purdue University